NivOridocs/heater/README.md

 ### Heater

 As its namesake block, the **Heater** is this mod's core.
-Its role is to burn fuel and propagate the generated heat to nearby compatible blocks, such as Furnaces, Blast Furnaces, and Smokers for vanilla Minecraft, but also [Haunt Furnaces](https://modrinth.com/mod/haunt-furnace), [Kilns](https://modrinth.com/mod/embers-kiln), and probably others.
+Its role is to burn fuel and propagate the generated heat to nearby compatible blocks, such as Furnaces, Blast Furnaces, and Smokers from vanilla Minecraft, but also many other furnace variants from other mods if they are interoperable (see [below](#interoperability)).

 <details>
 <summary>Heater Interface</summary>